nzesalem/vorlume.com/content/blog/start-coding/index.md

 In the spirit of the new year, I decided to follow [Dan Abramov](https://twitter.com/dan_abramov)'s [advice](https://twitter.com/dan_abramov/status/1079214023881707520) and [footsteps](https://overreacted.io) to start a blog as soon as possible, something I have procrastinated for so long.

 People have always asked me what they need to have in place before they can start learning how to code.
-So it makes sense to start this blog by outlining some prerequisite to learning how to code.
+So it makes sense to start this blog by outlining some prerequisites to learning how to code.

 But before I do that, I want to clear two misconceptions that people tend to have about coding and learning how to code.
 1. **Coding is not hard:** People tend to have this misconception that coding is hard.
 This is not always true.
 There are times when coding can be challenging, but for the most part, coding is fun.
 Another common misconception is that learning how to code requires huge intellectual capabilities.